JoseLion/react-routeways/README.md

   - [useQueryParameters](#usequeryparameters)
   - [useRouteParams](#userouteparams)

+You can also check the [📚 API Reference](https://JoseLion.github.io/react-routeways/docs/build/) for more details and type definitions on each of the above.

 ### Components

 This set of components are mostly `react-router-dom` replacement drop-in components.
 The main difference is that wherever those components required a prop with a url/path string, now the will require a `ts-routeways` route instead.